VeraLiconaResearchGroup/OCSANA-Plus/docs/source/ocsana.rst

 Node Selection Mode
 ....................

-Select whether the user will enter a string of source, target, and off target nodes, or will click-to-select the nodes.
+Select whether you will enter a string of source, target, and off target nodes, or will click-to-select the nodes.

 ........................